 Photo RAW has two primary options for viewing the contents of a mask: either as a red overlay on top of your image (the default) or a view only of the mask itself, represented as grayscale.
+You can turn the mask overlay on or off by pressing the 'O' key on your keyboard.

-The grayscale view can be helpful when checking edges, or when refining some of the advanced masking controls.
-These mask view options are available from the Mask menu; select Show Mask to see the mask, while the View Mode option lets you switch between the two modes.
-You can also set the app to display the red overlay when you are brushing with the Masking Brush and its cousins.
-(Photo RAW will remember the previous settings.)
+The grayscale view can be helpful when checking edges, or when refining some of the advanced